falcosecurity/falco-website/content/en/docs/reference/daemon/cli-arguments/cli-arguments.md

                                 it can have a strong performance impact. (default: 0) --support                 Print support information, including version, rules files used, loaded configuration, etc., and exit.
 The output is in JSON format.
-  -T <tag>                      Turn off any rules with a tag=<tag>.
-This option can be passed multiple times.
-This option can not be mixed
-                                with -t.
-  -t <tag>                      Only enable those rules with a tag=<tag>.
-This option can be passed multiple times.
-This option can not be
-                                mixed with -T/-D.
   -U, --unbuffered              Turn off output buffering for configured outputs.
 This causes every single line emitted by Falco to be
                                 flushed, which generates higher CPU usage but is useful when piping those outputs into another process or a script.